 For a statewide office, 5000 signatures.
 For a non-judicial district, county, or precinct office [such as Constable], 500.
-[It's even more for judicial offices.]
+For judicial office, see the next item.
 (Section 172.025.
 There are provisions for lesser numbers in much less populous counties that do not apply to Dallas County.)

 Do the voters who sign the petition have to live in my district?

 Yes.
 If you are running county-wide, they need only live in Dallas County.
 If you are running in a less than county-wide district, such as for Justice of the Peace or Constable, only voters registered in your own district can sign your petition.
 See Section 172.021(b) and (e), referring to Section 141.062, which refers to Section 141.063 (a)(1): "A signature on a petition is valid if: ... the signer, at the time of signing, is a registered voter of the territory from which the office sought is elected...."
 Signatures from outside the county, or the district if less than county-wide, are not valid and do not count.
 Your opponents, Democratic or Republican, can check these to see if they can kick you off the ballot for not having enough valid signers.